alexholcombe/teachingPSYC2010/Vocab_and_Readings2011.md

----
-title: "Readings for Alex's PSYC2011 lectures and tutorials"
+Readings for Alex's PSYC2010 lectures and tutorials

-date: "weeks of X Apr to X May, 2016.
-More material may be added to this document as the lectures proceed."
+Weeks of 8 May, 2017.
+More material may be added to this document as the lectures proceed.
-output: html_document
----

 # Readings